Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 -

-After execution, you can access the initialization interface via http://{server IP address/domain}:8088
+After completion, you can use a browser to access http://{server IP address/domain}:8088

-Note: If the runtime environment performance is poor, use the
+Note: If the running environment performance is poor, please confirm all components are successfully started using the

 docker ps